AgriLife/af4-grand-challenges/readme.md

 ## Features
 Shortcodes:
 1. [faculty_search_categories] Shows the faculty search form with category buttons.
+Optional "specialization" parameter to restrict results to a certain specialization.
 2. [faculty_search] Shows the faculty search form.
+Optional "specialization" parameter to restrict results to a certain specialization.

 ## Development Installation